 Cost: $25USD (E-Visa)

 You need to obtain your Vietnamese visa before arriving at the border.
-You can do this the long and hard way, or online here.
+Most travellers can do this online here.
+We recommend getting this organised several weeks in advance so that you can travel with assurance.
 Once you've completed the application and paid the fee, you'll be emailed the visa, which you need to print and bring with you to the border.
-If you want to do this the hard way (via a Vietnamese embassy) we advise you to do this before arriving in South East Asia.
+You can also obtain a visa by visiting the Vietnamese embassy in your home country.

 Good to know: You must make sure the entry date you put on your visa application is on or after the day you plan to enter Vietnam.
 If you arrive at the border before the entry date on your visa you will be refused entry and told to come back on the entry date.